whoschek/bzfs/README.md

 <!-- -->

-**--dryrun**, **-n**
+**--dryrun** *[{recv,send}]*, **-n** *[{recv,send}]*

-*  Do a dry-run (aka 'no-op') to print what operations would happen if the command were to be executed for real.
+*  Do a dry run (aka 'no-op') to print what operations would happen if the command were to be executed for real (optional).
 This option treats both the ZFS source and destination as read-only.
+Accepts an optional argument for fine tuning that is handled as follows:

+    a) 'recv': Send snapshot data via 'zfs send' to the destination host and receive it there via 'zfs receive -n', which discards the received data there.
+This is the default when specifying --dryrun.

+    b) 'send': Do not execute 'zfs send' and do not execute 'zfs receive'.
+This is a less 'realistic' form of dry run, but much faster, especially for large snapshots and slow networks/disks, as no data is actually transferred between source and destination.

+    Examples: --dryrun, --dryrun=send, --dryrun=recv

 <!-- -->